Leandro-Bertoluzzi/pyspice-power-electronics/README.md

 ## :white_check_mark: Requirements ##

-- If you want to use the docker container, you need to [install Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) in your machine.
+- If you want to use the docker container, you need to [install Docker](https://www.docker.com/get-started) and, optionally, [Docker Compose](https://docs.docker.com/compose/install/) in your machine.

 - If you decide to not use docker, you need to install [PySpice](https://pyspice.fabrice-salvaire.fr/).
 The version currently used is [v1.5](https://pyspice.fabrice-salvaire.fr/releases/v1.5/installation.html).
 In the same docs you are taught how to install NgSpice.